jonbhanson/flutter_native_splash/README.md

 ## Are animations/lottie/GIF images supported?

-Not at this time.
+GIFs are now supported on web.
+Lotties are not yet supported.
 PRs are always welcome!

 ## I got the error AAPT: error: style attribute 'android:attr/windowSplashScreenBackground' not found

-This attribute is only found in Android 12, so if you are getting this error, it means your project is not fully set up for Android 12.
+This attribute was added in Android 12, so if you are getting this error, it means your project is not fully set up for Android 12+.
 Did you [update your app's build configuration](https://developer.android.com/about/versions/12/setup-sdk#config)?

 ## I see a flash of the wrong splash screen on iOS